Exploring the Bluewater Range Track, Forestry Road

-Have you ever been on the four wheel drive track from Bluewater up into the Paluma Range National Park?
+Have you ever been on the four-wheel drive track from Bluewater up into the Paluma Range National Park?
 It's a fantastic getaway into the middle of nowhere and it's so close to Townsville.
-If you don't mind some red dirt on your truck, put this on your list as you explore the World Heritage listed Wet Tropics Rainforest.
-It has some great views going up the range.
+If you don't mind some red dirt on your truck, put this on your list as you explore the World Heritage-listed Wet Tropics Rainforest.
+It has some great views going up the range and across the Bluewater Hills.

 This track is a former route for logging vehicles and after many years of neglect and weathering, the dirt road surface can make for an interesting and sometimes challenging track.
-Rumor has it that it's possible to go all the way to Paluma Village on this trail, however this is not true for motor vehicles.
-There is a 10km stretch where the logging road has never existed.
+Rumor has it that it's possible to go all the way to Paluma Village on this trail, however this is not true for four-wheel drives.
+There is a 10 km stretch where the logging road has never existed.
 It is possible via foot only but allow many days to make your way through the rainforest.
 Read more about the Bluewater Station to Paluma Village Hike.
+Apparently, a skilled motorcyclist rode a motorbike from Bluewater to Hidden Valley via Star River and Mt Zero-Taravale in the 1970s when the logging tracks were operational.

 How to get there

 Head North from Townsville on the Bruce Highway to Bluewater.
 Turn left just after you cross the Bluewater Creek bridge.
 You could use the rest area here, as a meeting point with your mates.

 From here, it's dead simple.
 Stay on Forestry Road and keep going.
-You will leave the suburb of Bluewater Park, and eventually hit a dirt road.
-This road will start leading you towards the hills, and a magnificent drive up the mountain range into Paluma State Forest.
+You will leave the suburb of Bluewater Park and eventually hit a dirt road.
+This road will start leading you towards the hills, and a magnificent drive up the mountain range into Paluma Range National Park.
 The road is quite corrugated and dippy at places.

 The views and countryside scenery are spectacular!
 The drive takes you through Savanna woodlands with heaps of grass trees and rocky outcrops on the hillside.